-&lt;sup>9 A cost is objective and nonauditable when it is cannot be observed by an auditor but can be observed by the utility, while a subjective cost is nonauditable because it cannot be observed by either the auditor or the utility.
+9 A cost is objective and nonauditable when it is cannot be observed by an auditor but can be observed by the utility, while a subjective cost is nonauditable because it cannot be observed by either the auditor or the utility.

-system relative to the cost to the system of a DSM technology.
+system of a DSM technology.
 The realignment of system costs, attributable to nonauditable costs, is indeed important because the usual justification for using a decoupling mechanism to promote DSM is that the additional private costs to the utility, caused by decoupling, are worth incurring in return for the avoidance of essentially nonauditable costs.